jerryliangxia/jerryliangxia.github.io/_posts/2022-09-19-leetcode-questions.markdown

 - Can you shorten/**filter** what you are to iterate through?
 Maybe shorten a list by making it into a tuple of `(index, item)` entries?
 - Iterating through the input isn't terrible; sometimes solving a problem depends on how sound the logic can be.
+- Consider the case in which the intended action isn't ever made.
+How do you navigate that? (ex: Move Zeroes)

 ### Arrays